AleksSG/Web-App/README.md

 ### How to run the application using docker-compose

+First, we have to be in the Web-App/MML directory.

-First, we have to migrate the database, using the following command:
+Then, we have to migrate the database, using the following command:
   $sudo python3 manage.py migrate

-The, we have to create a superuser, using the following command:
+Then, we have to create a superuser, using the following command:
   $sudo python3 manage.py createsuperuser
 and follow the instructions (give a name, password and email for the administrator user)